-Intertidal rocky shores have high ecosystem/biodiversity value and provide a wide range of ecosystem services (Defra, 2007).
-Organisms living attached to the rock substrate provide shelter and food for other species which, in turn, provide food for animals such as shore and sea birds, otters and other marine fauna.
+1.2.
+The conservation importance of intertidal rocky shores and rockpools shelter and food for other species which, in turn, provide food for animals such as shore and sea birds, otters and other marine fauna.
+Rocky shores can provide substrate for the attachment and development of various biogenic reef habitats including Sabellaria spp. reefs (see Sabellaria reef chapter GN030d).
 Some rocky shore species are commercially important for fisheries.
 Rocky shores also provide a supporting habitat for, amongst other things, tourism, recreation, research and education.